ProodjePindakaas/Quantum-Werewolf/README.md

 ### Updating

-Quantum Werewolf is still being developed to update to a newer version run:
+Quantum Werewolf is still being developed.
+To update to a newer version run:

 ```console
 $ pip install --upgrade quantumwerewolf